Shantanu29kumar/Positive-Vibes-Bot/README.md

-# Positive Vibes Bot: Spreading Inspiration and Motivation on Discord
+# Positive Vibes Bot: Spreading Motivation on Discord

 Developed a Discord bot that generates and posts positive quotes to uplift users.
 The bot is designed to save these quotes in a database that is created on Replit.
 This database allows the bot to efficiently store and manage the quotes.